 You can apply this method to any area of portrait photography: family photography, newborn photography, senior photography, couples photography and wedding photography.

 I know there are a lot of opinions from other “seasoned” photographers about how much you should be charging when starting out.
 And I know as a new photographer we get in our heads all the time about our worthiness and not being enough: That you have to be perfect before charging any amount of money.
 And, I want to tell you right now that YOU.
 ARE.
 WORTHY.
 You are!
 Right now!

 Now I’m not telling you to go out there and charge $350 for your first family session because I do think that you have a lot of learning and growth to do which is a never ending.
 I’m just asking you to realize that you have a gift and that you do not have to be perfect and exactly where you think you need to be before you start charging clients for photography sessions.
 You can start charging people now.
 You are worth 100% of the money you receive!

-Hey, photographer friend!
-I’m so happy you are chasing your dream of owning your own photography business.
-I’m a Colorado based wedding and portrait photographer who loves my rescue pup Hazel, hot chocolate and backcountry camping.
+Hey, it’s me, Larissa!
 I started my photography business three years ago with a one-day photography class, a craigslist camera and zero experience photographing people.
 I’m not a hot shot in the industry, but a real person who built a business that replaced my previous job’s income and a fire in my soul to share how I got my business off the ground with other newbie photographers.
 If you want more advice, how-to’s and tips on getting your portrait photography business off the ground, head over to my photographers page!